Defense minister and two former governors vie for Indonesian presidency - ExBulletin

 He refused to acknowledge the results but accepted Widodo's offer to become defense minister in 2019, a bid for unity.

 Polls give Subianto, 72, a head start over his two rivals, but perhaps not with the majority needed to avoid a runoff.
-If he is the oldest candidate, his running mate is the youngest: 36 years old.
-The mayor of Surakarta, Gibran Rakabuming Raka, Widodo's son.
+If he is the oldest candidate, his running mate is the youngest: the mayor of Surakarta, Gibran Rakabuming Raka, 36 years old, Widodo's son.

 Raka did not reach the legal minimum age of 40, but was allowed to run under an exception created by the Constitutional Court then led by Widodo's brother-in-law, allowing current and former regional governors to present at 35 years old.